 We’ve been reviewing Facebook clues from a published post to help with our search and see what any neighbors, residents, or history fans might know.
 Here’s what they’ve said:

-- Looks similar to the gatehouses of “Castle Tract” in Watchung.
-There are 2?
+- It looks similar to the gatehouses of “Castle Tract” in Watchung.
+There are two?
 In North Plainfield, that was by the Castle roadways up the hill.
-It seems like it could have acted similar to something more significant in Warren.
+It seems like it could have acted similarly to something more significant in Warren.

 - Michael Pavlov – My friend Mike said that in the early 1960s, a gas pump was right by the road.
 You could get fuel there, and there was a small store inside.